Function Description

 Boolean |

-Source Primary Key |
+| Source Primary Key |

-In non-attribute-based one-to-one and one-to-many relationships, the source primary key is the field in the source dataset associated with the relation dataset.
-In attribute-based or many-to-many relationships, the source primary key is the field in the source dataset associated with the relational dataset.
-By default, it is the first field of the source dataset and can be selected from the dropdown menu.
-For example, the "real estate unit number" field in Dataset A. |
+In non-attributed one-to-one and one-to-many relationships, the source primary key is the field in the source dataset that relates to the association dataset.
+In attributed relationships or many-to-many relationships, the source primary key is the field in the source dataset that relates to the relationship dataset.

 String |

-Source Foreign Key |
+| Source Foreign Key |

-In non-attribute-based one-to-one and one-to-many relationships, the source foreign key is the field in the relation dataset associated with the source dataset.
-For example, the "real estate unit number" field in Dataset B. In attribute-based or many-to-many relationships, the source foreign key is the field in the relational dataset associated with the source dataset.
-This field must be manually entered and should comply with the field naming rules, such as not containing illegal characters and not starting with two consecutive letters "sm." |
+In attributed relationships or many-to-many relationships, the source foreign key is the field in the relationship dataset that relates to the source dataset.
+This field needs to be entered manually and should comply with field naming rules during editing, such as not containing illegal characters, not starting with two consecutive letters "sm", etc. |

 String |

-Associate the Primary Key | In attribute-based or many-to-many relationships, the associate primary key is the field in the relation dataset associated with the relational dataset. | String |
+| Associated Primary Key | In attributed relationships or many-to-many relationships, the associated primary key is the field in the association dataset that relates to the relationship dataset. | String |

-Associate Foreign Keys | In attribute-based or many-to-many relationships, the associate foreign keys are the fields in the relational dataset associated with the relation dataset.
-This field must be manually entered and should comply with the field naming rules, such as not containing illegal characters and not starting with two consecutive letters "sm." | String |
+| Associated Foreign Key | In attributed relationships or many-to-many relationships, the associated foreign key is the field in the relationship dataset that relates to the association dataset.
+This field needs to be entered manually and should comply with field naming rules during editing, such as not containing illegal characters, not starting with two consecutive letters "sm", etc. | String |

 Output Result